-- 7.2.5.1.
+8.2.5.1.
 Incorporating all types of domestic fruits and vegetables (fresh, frozen, canned and dried) into the Fresh Fruit and Vegetable Program providing an affordable option for increasing the variety available year-round for low income school children and more market opportunities for producers.
-Priority must be given to fresh and locally grown product when available not withstanding price; - 7.2.5.2.
-Maintaining adequate funding for the specialty crop industry with emphasis on fundamental research, marketing and promotions, and pest management programs; - 7.2.5.3.
-The USDA giving more consideration to specialty crop growers when considering planting history for various programs; and - 7.2.5.4.
+Priority must be given to fresh and locally grown product when available not withstanding price;

+- 8.2.5.2.
+Maintaining adequate funding for the specialty crop industry with emphasis on fundamental research, marketing and promotions, and pest management programs; - 8.2.5.3.
+The USDA giving more consideration to specialty crop growers when considering planting history for various programs; and - 8.2.5.4.
 Requiring RMA to include all counties that produce wild and cultivated blueberries to be covered under the federal crop insurance program.

-7.2.6.
+8.2.6.
 Livestock:

-- 7.2.6.1.
-The exploration of new risk management tools for livestock producers. - 7.2.7.
-Energy: - 7.2.7.1.
+- 8.2.6.1.
+The exploration of new risk management tools for livestock producers; and - 8.2.6.2.
+The Risk Management Agency continually working to improve the livestock and other risk management programs. - 8.2.7.
+Energy: - 8.2.7.1.
 Adequate funding for the Rural Energy for America Program (REAP).

-7.2.8.
+8.2.8.
 Rural Development:

-- 7.2.8.1.
-Streamlining programs and a more transparent and efficient grant and loan approval process for rural development programs that includes the timely approval of applications and a more effective priority-setting process so that federal funds are expended on projects with the greatest economic potential; and - 7.2.8.2.
+- 8.2.8.1.
+Streamlining programs and a more transparent and efficient grant and loan approval process for rural development programs that includes the timely approval of applications and a more effective priority-setting process so that federal funds are expended on projects with the greatest economic potential; and - 8.2.8.2.
 Modifying the broadband programs to increase utilization of loans and grants in rural/underserved communities.
 We support adequate funding for improvements in USDA's Community Connect, Distance Learning and Telemedicine, and Rural Gigabit Network pilot programs.

-7.2.9.
+8.2.9.
 Trade:

-7.2.9.1.
+8.2.9.1.
 Increased funding for the Foreign Market Development (FMD) program and Market Assistance Program (MAP).

-7.2.10.
+8.2.10.
 Credit:

-- 7.2.10.1.
-Increasing the amount of funding authorized for the Farm Service Agency loan guarantee programs and raising the current caps on individual amounts a farmer may be granted; and - 7.2.10.2.
-A floating conservation-oriented commodity loan program that increases loan prices, addresses conservation goals and satisfies the credit needs of beginning farmers.
+- 8.2.10.1.
+Increasing the amount of funding authorized for the Farm Service Agency loan guarantee programs and raising the current caps on individual amounts a farmer may be granted; - 8.2.10.2.
+A floating conservation-oriented commodity loan program that increases loan prices, addresses conservation goals and satisfies the credit needs of beginning farmers; and - 8.2.10.3.
+More streamlined and minimized application requirements for young and beginning farmer guarantee programs to be more aligned with agricultural lenders.

-7.2.11.
+8.2.11.
 Research:

-7.2.11.1.
+8.2.11.1.
 Funding for agricultural research and education.

-7.2.12.
+8.2.12.
 Acreage Crop Reporting Streamlining Initiative (ACRSI):

-- 7.2.12.1.
-Simplifying procedures, reducing paperwork requirements and streamlining interactions between the Farm Service Agency, the Natural Resources Conservation Service, National Agricultural Statistics Service and the Risk Management Agency; and - 7.2.12.2.
+- 8.2.12.1.
+Simplifying procedures, reducing paperwork requirements and streamlining interactions between the Farm Service Agency, the Natural Resources Conservation Service, National Agricultural Statistics Service and the Risk Management Agency; and - 8.2.12.2.
 Congress creating Farm Bill language directing USDA to adopt better data integration and analysis practices from farmer driven data to improve the overall efficiency and effectiveness of farm programs, crop insurance, and conservation programs while supporting producer profitability and environmental performance on working lands.

-8. General Issues
+9. General Issues